-Lydia Xynogala explores in her work relations between sites, material properties and cultural narratives at various scales.
-They are articulated in buildings, experiments and writings.
+Projects explore relations between sites, material properties and cultural narratives at various scales.
+They are articulated in buildings, objects, experiments and writings.

-Her projects have been exhibited widely, notably at Storefront for Art and Architecture and the Architecture League of New York.
-She has presented her work at the Museum of Modern Art, Van Alen Institute, Society of Architectural Historians, Chemical Heritage Foundation, History of Science Society.
-Recent work has been published in Domus, Wallpaper, AD, Kerb Journal among others.
+Prior to her independent practice Lydia Xynogala has worked in several housing, educational, and urban projects at offices in New York, London, and Barcelona.
+Her work has been exhibited widely, notably at Storefront for Art and Architecture and AIA New York Center for Architecture.
+She has presented her research at the Museum of Modern Art, Van Alen Institute, Society of Architectural Historians, Chemical Heritage Foundation, History of Science Society.
+Recent publications include Domus, Wallpaper, AD, Kerb Journal among others.
 She has taught design studios and seminars at Columbia University, The Cooper Union, Rensselaer Polytechnic Institute and the City College of New York.

-In 2016 Xynogala was awarded a Fellowship from the New York Foundation for the Arts.
+For her work she was awarded a Fellowship from the New York Foundation for the Arts in 2016.
 She holds a Masters degree from Princeton University where she received a Stanley Seeger Fellowship, a BArch from the Cooper Union where she was awarded the Irma Weiss Prize for exceptional creative potential, the George Leslie Design Prize and the Humanities Prize, and a BSc from the Bartlett, UCL.